Credit Card Billing Errors - Fraudulent Charges, Unauthorized Charges, and Merchant Disputes

 Be prepared with specific information before you call.
 Have all the information such as order date, what you ordered (item number and price), when you were promised these items, your credit card number, and how much you were charged.
 Be clear about what you want - be it a refund, a replacement, shipment by a certain date, repair, etc. Most people respond best if you tell them clearly, calmly and reasonably what you want.

-If a Merchant Won't Settle the Disagreement, Can the Bank Help?
+Will the Bank Help If a Merchant Won't Settle the Disagreement?

 Yes.
 In fact, the law says the bank must help.
-Write or call the credit card issuer and ask for a credit.
-(They call it a chargeback but they won't expect you to know that.)
+Write or call the credit card issuer and ask for a chargeback.
 Use the same address as for billing errors and make sure you give these important facts in the letter:

 - Date you are writing the letter.